deflate6/Xrome/README.md

 # Xrome
 A very basic operating system written in **C** and **Assembly**.

-- Note: boot sector is not made by me.
+- Note: some assembly files is not written by me.

 ## Building